Shop Subscribe

 Potential Benefits of Using a Weighted Vest

-Weighted vests are typically designed with pockets or an attachment option for the weights at the shoulder girdle area for proximal input and stability.
+Weighted vests are typically designed with pockets or attachment options for weights at the shoulder girdle for proximal input and stability.

 Potential Benefits of Using a Pressure Vest

-Pressure Vests are typically designed with some type of neoprene or similar material.
-Rather than weight, these vests provide an all-over compression to simulate a deep hug effect.
-Some children find these a more tolerable wearing experience and/or can be an alternate option when weighted vests are contraindicated due to musculoskeletal issues.
+Pressure Vests are typically made from neoprene or a similar material.
+Rather than weight, these vests provide all-over compression to simulate a deep hug.
+Some children find these more tolerable to wear and/or an alternative when weighted vests are contraindicated due to musculoskeletal issues.

 Shop Specialized Weighted and Pressure Vests

-The online store features a range of options for weighted and pressure vests to fit your student’s needs.
-Consult with your child’s OT or PT for best practice recommendations and use.
+The online store offers a range of weighted and pressure vests to fit your student’s needs.
+Consult with your child’s OT or PT for best-practice recommendations and guidance.

 Find More on Supporting Students with Special Needs

-To find more inspiration, encouragement, and ideas for engaging with and best supporting students with special needs, visit the Special Needs category on our blog.
+To find more inspiration, encouragement, and ideas for engaging with and best supporting students with special needs, visit our blog’s Special Needs category.
 You’ll find great suggestions for tools, activities, and more.

 Read More: Special Needs